Quantification of observed prior and likelihood information in parametric Bayesian modeling: Experiments Investigating the Relationship Between Predictive Accuracy and Prior Information

-Then by the definition of conditional probability and marginalization, the posterior predictive distribution for $Y_{test}$ (conditional on $Y_{train}$) is given by $\int_{\mathbb{R}^8} p(Y_{test}|\beta,Y_{train})p(\beta|Y_{train}) d\beta$.
-Hence for a fixed value of $\sigma^2$, I generate 100 samples from $p(\beta|Y_{train})$, the posterior distribution of model coefficients, using the elliptical slice sampling algorithm (Murray et al. 2010) due to the multivariate normal prior on $\beta$, and use these samples to draw from the posterior predictive distribution of the diabetes label for the remaining 258 individuals in the study using the logistic link function and Bernoulli random draws.
-Retaining the samples for $Y_{test}$ thus generates samples from the posterior prediction of $Y_{test}$ given $Y_{train}$, as discussed by Gelman et al. 2013.
-The posterior predictive mode is used for the predictive classifications for all of the remaining units, which is a prediction that is justifiable from a decision theoretic viewpoint for a 0-1 loss function.
-Average 0-1 loss is used as the measure of predictive error and the results of the experiment are shown in the tables below.
+Then by the definition of conditional probability and marginalization, the posterior predictive distribution for $Y_{test}$ (conditional on $Y_{train}$) is given by $\int_{\mathbb{R}^9} p(Y_{test}|\beta,Y_{train})p(\beta|Y_{train}) d\beta$.
+For a fixed value of $\sigma^2$, 100 samples were generated from $p(\beta|Y_{train})$, the posterior distribution of model coefficients, using the elliptical slice sampling algorithm \cite{murray2010elliptical}.
+These samples were used to draw from the posterior predictive distribution of the diabetes label for the remaining 258 individuals in the study, with the logistic link function and Bernoulli random draws.
+Retaining the samples for $Y_{test}$ thus generates samples from the posterior prediction of $Y_{test}$ given $Y_{train}$, as discussed in \cite{gelman2013bayesian}.
+The posterior predictive mode is used for the predictive classifications of the remaining units, which is a prediction justifiable from a decision theoretic viewpoint for a 0-1 loss function.
+Average 0-1 loss is used as the measure of predictive error, and the results of the experiment are shown in the tables below.

-To estimate the prior and likelihood information I use the Monte Carlo algorithm from the first appendix.
-Note that the normalized likelihood is approximated as the posterior under the same prior with $\sigma^2 = 100$, much larger than the variances used in the experiment.
-Consistent with the intuition of regularization I note that the largest classification accuracy is achieved for a small value of the prior information (0.87 nats), with classification accuracy diminishing with smaller and larger values; more interpretation is needed to assess if there is any particular significance of this value.
+To estimate the prior and likelihood information, the Monte Carlo method from the first appendix is used.
+The normalized likelihood is approximated as the posterior under the same prior with $\sigma^2 = 100$, larger than the variances used in the experiment.
+Minimum classification error is achieved for a small value of prior information (1.22), but grows as prior information increases and decreases.